 In Delhi, Gujral founded his own restaurant and called it Moti Mahal.
 Tandoori Chicken was a staple of the menu in the restaurant.
 But, owing to lack of proper refrigeration facilities, a lot of unused marinated chicken pieces would be left hanging above the tandoor, as a result of which they would dry up.
 It was in an attempt to avoid wastage of those chicken pieces that Gujral applied his genius once again and invented the Butter Chicken.
 He came up with a tomato gravy, infused with butter and cream, to soften the drying leftover chicken tikkas and served the dish to his customers.
 Needless to say, it was a masterstroke by Gujral as it became an instant success.

 Now a cult classic, Butter Chicken has been adapted by many chefs into their own versions, with each version riding on the success of the original recipe.
 It has even evolved into other derivatives such as Chicken Lababdar and Chicken Tikka Masala.

 Whichever way you like to gorge on the chicken chunks, one thing remains constant: the best things in life happen by accident.
 But don’t take our word for it – try these recipes at home to enjoy a creamilicious lunch or dinner.
-You can order butter chicken online, or you can try these recipes at home with our high quality Butter Chicken Seasoning Mix, available only at Quicklly.
+We can’t provide you with the dishes, but we can definitely aid you in concocting these at home with our high quality Butter Chicken Seasoning Mix, available only at www.quicklly.com.